What is a Cardiac Event Monitor?

 Why would I need an event monitor?

 When a patient is having symptoms such as dizziness, palpitations, shortness of breath, fainting spells or chest pain that are not very frequent (not daily).
+This will be able to help us identify if these symptoms may be due to a rhythm problem.
 It can be worn up to 1 month.
 If the symptoms are very frequent (daily) we may use a different kind of monitor called a "Holter monitor".

 What types of event monitors are there?